 - Baja Med Cuisine: A cool fusion of Mexican, Mediterranean, and Asian flavors, often incorporating local ingredients like olive oil and fresh seafood.

-- Ensenada-Style Fish Tacos: Fresh fish, typically battered and fried, served in warm tortillas with cabbage, salsa, and a nice squeeze of lime.
+- Ensenada-Style Fish Tacos: Fresh fish, typically battered and fried, served in warm tortillas with cabbage, salsa, and a squeeze of lime.

 - Olive Oil: Valle de Guadalupe produces high-quality olive oil, perfect for drizzling over salads, bread, or grilled meats.